hew/gitdenza/README.md

   - Skewed (20%)
   - Distorted (10%)

-You mint a token for free (actually free, it's on Ropsten so just request some eth from the [Faucet](https://faucet.ropsten.be/)).
+You mint a token for free (actually free, it's on Ropsten so just request some eth from the [Faucet](https://faucet.ropsten.be/) and you are gtg).

+---

 ## Crypto Art: On-chain Or Off-chain Data?